Flat topology and its dual aspects: Introduction

 ``Localization" and ``quotient'' are two fundamental and vital tools in commutative algebra.
-The Zariski topology mostly has the quotient nature while the flat topology mostly has the localization nature.
-E.g. if $\mathfrak{p}$ is a prime ideal of a ring $R$, then the Zariski closure of the point $\mathfrak{p}$ in $\Spec(R)$ comes from the canonical ring map $R\rightarrow R/\mathfrak{p}$ while the flat closure of this point comes from the canonical ring map $R\rightarrow R_{\mathfrak{p}}$, Corollary \ref{coro 1}.
-This example is just a small piece of a general fact: ``there is a complete duality in the topological level between the localizations and quotients'', see e.g. Theorem \ref{coro 12453}.\\
+The Zariski closed subsets has the ``quotient" nature while the flat closed subsets has the ``localization" nature.
+For example, if $\mathfrak{p}$ is a prime ideal of a ring $R$ then the Zariski closure of the point $\mathfrak{p}$ in $\Spec(R)$ comes from the canonical ring map $R\rightarrow R/\mathfrak{p}$ while the flat closure of this point comes from the canonical ring map $R\rightarrow R_{\mathfrak{p}}$, see Corollary \ref{coro 1}.
+In fact, there is a complete duality in the topological level between the localizations and quotients; as an evidence for this see Theorem \ref{coro 12453}.\\

-Theorem \ref{coro 12453} is one of the applications of the flat topology in this article.
-For further applications of the flat topology please consider \cite{Ebulfez 24}, \cite{Ebulfez 25} and \cite{Tarizadeh 2020}.
-In \cite[Theorem 2.1]{Ebulfez 24}, it is shown that the set of minimal primes of a ring is quasi-compact w.r.t. the flat topology.
-This result, as stated in that article, easily implies all of the results in the literature on finiteness of the minimal primes.
-There is also another remarkable application of the flat topology which states that: the f.g. flat modules of a ring $R$ are projective if and only if each flat closed subset of $\Spec(R)$ which is stable under the specialization is flat open, see \cite[Theorem 4.3]{Tarizadeh 2020}.
-This result, in particular, implies that if a ring $R$ has either a finitely many minimal primes or a finitely many maximal ideals then every f.g. flat $R-$module is projective, see \cite[Corollary 5.1]{Tarizadeh 2020}.
-The latter result, as stated in \cite{Tarizadeh 2020}, generalizes some major results in the literature on the projectivity of f.g. flat modules. \\
+We should mention that the flat topology and Hochster's inverse topology \cite[Proposition 8]{Hochster} are exactly the same things, see Remark \ref{Remark 0020}.
+But our approach to construct the flat topology is completely different from his method.
+Our approach only uses the standard results and methods of commutative algebra.
+In subsequent works we give some applications of the flat topology.
+Specially, it is proved that the set of minimal primes of a ring is quasi-compact w.r.t. the flat topology.
+This result easily implies some of the major results in the literature on the finiteness of minimal primes.
+There is also another remarkable application of the flat topology which states that ``the finitely generated flat modules of a ring $R$ are projective if and only if every flat closed subset of $\Spec(R)$ which is stable under the specialization is flat open'', see \cite[Theorem 3.3]{Tarizadeh 2020}.
+This result, in particular, implies that if a ring $R$ has either a finitely many minimal primes or a finitely many maximal ideals then every finitely generated flat $R-$module is projective, see \cite[Theorem 3.4]{Tarizadeh 2020}.
+The latter result, as stated in \cite{Tarizadeh 2020}, vastly generalizes some major results in the literature on the projectivity of finitely generated flat modules. \\